 In the late 1990’s, the water quality in Table Rock Lake began to decline.
 A major algae bloom occurred in the James River arm of Table Rock Lake - disrupting local ecology, threatening tourism, and raising concerns about local health.
 The event prompted media attention and citizen action.
 Through a project of the Southwest Missouri Resource Conservation and Development, a group of passionate citizens formed our non-profit, the James River Basin Partnership, in 1997.
 By August 1999, we became an autonomous grassroots organization, relying on grant funding, memberships, municipality support and donations from individuals and businesses.

-Our financial backbone is comprised of approximately 70% federal, state, and foundational grant funding, while the remaining 30% is supported directly through citizen donations, Business and Individual & Family membership, and fundraising events.
-We are proud to have overall support from our community and local businesses that are dedicated to protecting our waterways.
+Our financial backbone is comprised of 30% federal, state, and foundational grant funding; 40% is supported directly through citizen donations, Business and Individual membership, and fundraising events; and 30% through contracts with local cities, counties, and other entities.
+We are proud to have support from our community and local businesses that are dedicated to protecting our waterways.

-Office is within the MSU building on Downtown Springfield's Park Central Square (across the street from the delicious Coffee Ethic)
+Office is within the MSU Park Central Office Building on downtown Springfield's Park Central Square